Why start a gaming live stream?

 - Be the first to get the word out!
-Stream now let you broadcast with the touch of a button.
+Stream now lets you broadcast with the touch of a button.

-Check out these easy steps for launching a live stream.
-Always remember to TEST your live stream when setting it up--go live and see how it looks!
+Take a look at these easy steps for how to launch a live stream.
+Always remember to TEST your live stream when setting it up – go live and see how it looks!
 For long streams, consider archiving the video on your channel or edit the highlights for viewers to watch later on.

 See it in action